joetifa2003/mm-go/README.md

 ## Benchmarks

-Check the test files and github actions for the benchmarks (linux, macos, windows). mm-go can sometimes be 5-10 times faster, if you are not careful it will be slower!
+Check the test files and github actions for the benchmarks (linux, macos, windows). mm-go can sometimes be 5-10 times faster.

 ```
 Run benchstat out.txt